List of modern political leaders of Tibet

 This article lists the modern political leaders of Tibet within the People's Republic of China.
 The transition from Lamaist rule in Tibet started in 1951 with the Seventeen Point Agreement between the Central People's Government and the 14th Dalai Lama.
-A "Preparatory Committee for the Autonomous Region of Tibet" (PCART) was established in 1956 to create a parallel system of administration along Communist lines.
+A "Preparatory Committee for the Autonomous Region of Tibet" (PCART) was established in 1956 in the former Tibet Area to create a parallel system of administration along Communist lines.
 Transition to secular government completed when Tibet Autonomous Region was officially founded in 1965 according to the national autonomy law.

 The politics in Tibet are structured in a dual party-government system like all other governing institutions in the People's Republic of China.
 Both the Chairman of the Tibet Autonomous Region and the Chairman of the regional People's Congress, are by law ethnic Tibetans.
-There is also a branch secretary of the Chinese Communist Party (CCP), who receives deference in disputes.
+There is also a branch secretary of the Chinese Communist Party (CCP), who is the top executive official.

 TAR Government Chairmen

 The Chairman is the nominal leader of the Tibet Autonomous Region (TAR), a province-level administrative division of the People's Republic of China.
 The Chairmen, and their times in office, are listed below.
 In practice, the Chairman is subordinate to the branch secretary of the Chinese Communist Party.